mendokuse3/General-Assembly-Code/unit_1/w01d1/instructor_notes/INTRO_TO_JAVASCRIPT.md

  */
 ```

-- Keyboard shortcut:
-	- mac `cmd + /`
-	- pc `ctrl + /`
+- Keyboard shortcut: `⌘ + /`

-'Comment out' code that doesn't need to run or that you want to save for later.
+'Comment out' code that doesn't need to run or that you save for later.

 ## Describe the basic data types of JS